SEO Siloing: How to build a website silo architecture

 Keyword Rich Anchor Text

-Link anchor text containing appropriate relevant keyword phrases (e.g., charity giving, religious charity) that match the page subject can be considered subject relevant.
+Link anchor text containing appropriate relevant keyword phrases (

 Relevant Websites Link to Relevant Categories